lighterio/chug/README.md

 to file.

 ### .getLocations()
-`getLocations` returns an array of the locations of the assets in the load.
+`.getLocations` returns an array of the locations of the assets in the load.

 ### .getTags([string path])
-`getTags` returns a string of HTML, containing script tags and link tags for any JS and CSS assets in the load.
+`.getTags` returns a string of HTML, containing script tags and link tags for any JS and CSS assets in the load.
 The optional path argument prepends a path to the location of those assets.